Software Architecture and Design — Order, Complexity, and Chaos

-Software architecture is one of those words we constantly throw around in our conversations without really having a precise definition in our minds.
+Software architecture is one of those words we constantly throw around in our conversations without having a precise definition.

 In its broadest sense, architecture refers to a coherent form or structure, typically in buildings, but what about software?
 Is there any coherence, tidiness, or order in a piece of code that we can point to and say: “this constitutes our architecture”?

 It turns out that the answer is Yes.
-A structure (set of associations, a recognisable shape, or a degree of organization) may exist in a well-designed body of software that is coherent and consistent.
+A structure (set of associations, a recognisable shape, or a degree of organization) may exist in a coherent and consistent, well-designed body of software.

-Structure emerges when the nodes of a cluster become interconnected in a solid and rigid network, where a disruption in one end of the network can be felt on the other end.
+Structure emerges when the nodes of a cluster become interconnected in a solid and rigid network, where a disruption at one end of the network can be felt on the other.